 - We can try using recyclable plastic bags whenever possible.

-Apart from these techniques, we can make changes in our daily lifestyle to make the huge difference towards
+Apart from these techniques, we can make changes in our daily lifestyle to make a huge difference towards

 - By not throwing kitchen garbage in plastic bags.